Is "Achievement Goal Theory" reality or just a myth

 The Task and Ego Orientation Questionnaire (TEOSQ)

 The Task and Ego Orientation in Sport Questionnaire (TEOSQ) is a psychometric measurement, which attempts to assess the preferred goal perspective of an individual.
 The original TEOSQ is a 13-item questionnaire whereby the subjects indicate their degrees of agreement with each of the items on a 5-point Likert-type scale (1=strongly disagree, 5=strongly agree).
 The original TEOSQ, developed by Duda and Nicholls (1989) was modified by adding six additional questions to reflect the new 3rd self-referenced construct of the goal perspective theory, suggested by Harwood et al. (2000).
 The modified version of the TEOSQ was used as part of an initial baseline assessment to select those participants required to partake further in the study.

 The findings of research carried out on individuals' motivational climate concluded that an ego-involving context is an environment in which athletes perceive that poor performance and mistakes will be punished.
-It also concluded that high ability team members will receive the most attention and recognition.
+It also concluded that high ability team members would receive the most attention and recognition.
 It finally concluded in an ego-involving context that competition between team members is encouraged by the coach.
 In terms of a task involving context is an environment in which athletes are reinforced by the coach when they experience improvement, work hard and help each other learn.
 Nicholls concluded from the research carried out that athletes should be encouraged to set performance rather than outcome goals.
 Nicholls also suggested that high levels of ego orientation were associated with cheating.
-Finally, Nicholls concluded that people who want to compete i.e. have a strong ego orientation are "bad guys" and people who want to "play nicely" and not participate in the competition are "good guys".
+Finally, Nicholls concluded that people who want to compete, i.e. have a strong ego orientation are "bad guys" and people who want to "play nicely" and not participate in the competition are "good guys".

 Harwood et al. (2000) proposed an alternative conceptual approach, which incorporated three-goal perspectives.
 These are outlined as follows;